nicolastoon/analyzing-recipe-tags/README.md

 The p-value I calculated was 0, which is less than the significance level of 0.01.
 Thus, we are able to reject the null hypothesis.
 This outcome strongly suggests that the values of <code>n_tags</code> does have a correlation with the missingness of <code>avg_rating</code>.

 ### <strong>Hypothesis Testing</strong>
-This hypothesis test will aim to answer to our original question proposed in the introduction: are tags representative of the content they are on?
+This hypothesis test will aim to answer to the original question proposed in the introduction: are tags representative of the content they are on?

 The tag that we will use is <code>'dietary'</code>.
-We previously saw in our "Interesting Aggregates" that there seemed to be a difference between the nutritional values between recipes with and without the tag.
+We previously saw in "Interesting Aggregates" that there seemed to be a difference between the nutritional values between recipes with and without the tag.
 Logically, if one wants to go on a diet, they would generally want to eat less calories.
 Thus, this hypothesis test will see if the difference in calories in the two groups is significant or not.

-For our hypothesis test, we will be running a permutation test since we want to compare whether recipes with and without the <code>dietary</code> tag have similar distributions and populations.
+For the hypothesis test, we will be running a permutation test since we want to compare whether recipes with and without the <code>dietary</code> tag have similar distributions and populations.

-For our test statistic, I will use the absolute difference in mean calories.
+For the test statistic, I will use the absolute difference in mean calories.
 The absolute difference in means is useful because we have two groups, each with a quantitative mean that looks to be different from the other group.
-By comparing the simulated and observed test statistics, we can see if our observation is significant or not.
+By comparing the simulated and observed test statistics, we can see if the observation is significant or not.

 <hr>
 <p></p>